Yenthe-Bruynseels/elixir-learning-materials/phoenix-framework/05-i18n/guide/1_setup.md

 end
 ```

 The route points toward a controller having 2 functions.
 A function 'index' and a function 'another_index'.
-Make sure the controller and the appropiate functions are present.
+Make sure the controller and the appropriate functions are present.
 As you can see the index/2 function is already present.

 ```html
 <!-- templates/layout/app.html.eex -->